Configure Authentication

 | Resident (discoverable) | Passkey | Stored on the device.
 The user does not need to provide a username first -- the browser can enumerate available credentials for the site. |

 | Non-resident (non-discoverable) | Server-side credential | The credential ID is stored on the server.
-The user must identify themselves first (e.g., enter their email), then the server provides the credential ID to the browser for the authentication challenge. |
+The user must identify themselves first (e.g., enter their email), then the server provides the credential ID to the browser. |

 Banata Auth defaults to resident credentials (true passkeys).
 This means:

-- Users can sign in by clicking "Sign in with Passkey" without entering an email first
+- Users can sign in by clicking "Sign in with Passkey" without entering an email first.

-- The browser shows a credential picker if multiple passkeys are registered for the site
+- The browser shows a credential picker if multiple passkeys are registered for the site.

-- Credentials sync across devices via iCloud Keychain (Apple), Google Password Manager (Android/Chrome), or Windows Hello
+- Credentials sync across devices via iCloud Keychain (Apple), Google Password Manager (Android/Chrome), or Windows Hello.

 Combining with Other Methods